Kanban Inventory Management: what it is and how it works

 • Customer, or customer process: actor in the material flow that owns the material in stock and, upon consumption, recalls it.
 As with the supplier process, it can be internal or external.

-For example, in a suitcase manufacturing plant, the “Handle Assembly” workstation needs handles from the “Central Warehouse” and springs from the “Spring Bending” workstation.
+For example, in a suitcase manufacturing plant, the “Handle Assembly” workstation needs handles from the “Central Warehouse”.
 To continue the flow, the assembled handle will be transferred to the “Finished Product Assembly” cell, where the assembled handle will be assembled on the body of the suitcase.

 In this case, the customer-supplier relationship is the following: